-Here’s the #3 best practice healthcare can borrow from retail to help them connect with consumers.
+Here’s the #1 best practice health care can borrow from retail to help them connect with consumers.

 Toni J. Eberhardt is the founder and president of Prescriptive Communications, LLC.
 Ms. Eberhardt has nearly 25 years’ experience in marketing strategy and communications, public relations, crisis communications and public affairs in more than five industries with Fortune 500 companies.
 Ms. Eberhardt has worked in health care for ten years as a marketing and public relations executive with McKesson, Banner Health and FastMed Urgent Care.